networkx/networkx/doc/tutorial.rst

 Accessing edges and neighbors
 -----------------------------

-In addition to the views :meth:`Graph.edges`, and :meth:`Graph.adj`, access to edges and neighbors is possible using subscript notation.
+In addition to the views :attr:`Graph.edges`, and :attr:`Graph.adj`, access to edges and neighbors is possible using subscript notation.

 .. nbplot::